totoliptondev/MINST_digit_prediction/README.md

 #Introduction
 This script is for predicting the MINST digit recognition dataset.
 The test and training set are public avaliable and can be downloaded at [here](https://www.kaggle.com/c/digit-recognizer/data).
 Since the MINST dataset is very well formatted, there is not much preprocessing needed.
 The algorithms used in this script are a combination of neural network and random forest classifier from the sklearn toolbox.
+This README.md is genereatd using ipython notebook directly from the minst_predict.ipynb files.